bobermayer/sparsecluster/README.rst

 installation
 ------------

-clone this repo and load all associated submodules. installing python bindings for `gbbs` can be a bit tricky, below is a hacky workaround
+clone this repo and load all associated submodules. installing python bindings for `gbbs` can be a bit tricky, below is a hacky workaround.
+This will probably be resolved in the separate [ParHAC](https://github.com/ParAlg/ParHAC) repo.

 .. code:: bash